 Researchers believe that a buildup of abnormal proteins forms plaques and tangles in the brain, which causes Alzheimer's disease.
 These abnormal proteins surround brain cells and can damage their ability to communicate.
 This eventually causes injury and death to the cells.

-These buildups occur in specific areas of the brain, including the hippocampus.
-This region plays a crucial role in long-term memory recall.
+These buildups occur in specific areas of the brain,

 Warning signs and symptoms

 Alzheimer's disease affects specific mental functions because it affects specific areas of the brain.
 It causes some symptoms that are common in other forms of dementia, such as: